 "arguments": {

-"prompt": "A sleek futuristic wireless earbud floats in a bright, minimalist white room",
+"prompt": "A single, sleek futuristic wireless earbud floats weightlessly in the center of a bright, minimalist white room with soft, diffused ambient light.
+Zero gravity effect.",

 "aspect_ratio": "1:1",

-"image_ref": [{ "url": "[PRODUCT_IMAGE_URL]", "weight": 0.8 }]
+"image_ref": [{ "url": "{PRODUCT_IMAGE_URL}", "weight": 0.8 }]

 }